Gaguchi/Ticketing/TICKET_CREATION_FIX.md

 1. **Login** as a user who has already created a project
 2. **Open Dashboard** (you should be automatically redirected here if you have projects)
+3. **Test CreateTicketModal**:
-3. **Click "Create Task"** button in any column
+   - Click "Create Task" button in any column
-4. **Fill in the form**:
-   - Summary: "Test ticket creation"
+   - Fill in Summary: "Test new ticket"
+   - Click "Create"
+   - Ticket should be created successfully ✅
+4. **Test TicketModal (Edit)**:
+   - Click on an existing ticket to open it
-   - Description: "Testing the fixed modal"
+   - Modify the title or description
-   - Leave other fields as default
-5. **Click "Create"**
+   - Click "Save"

-The ticket should be created successfully and appear in the selected column!
+   - Changes should be saved successfully ✅

-## Related Files
+## Files Modified

-- `frontend/src/components/CreateTicketModal.tsx` - Main modal component
+- ✅ `frontend/src/components/CreateTicketModal.tsx` - Create ticket modal
+- ✅ `frontend/src/components/TicketModal.tsx` - Edit ticket modal
-- `frontend/src/services/ticket.service.ts` - Ticket API service
+- ✅ `frontend/src/services/ticket.service.ts` - Added project field to CreateTicketData

-- `frontend/src/pages/ProjectSetup.tsx` - Sets currentProject in localStorage
+## Deployment Status

+Both modals are now fixed and the frontend should build successfully in Dokploy! 🚀